About the course

 The course programme is divided into two main themes:

-Subject sessions provide you with an understanding of subject pedagogy in Physics and generic science sessions offer you the opportunity to explore a wide range of issues such as 'practical aspects of science', assessment of science and literacy in science as well as the more practical considerations whilst teaching this subject.
+Subject sessions provide you with an understanding of subject pedagogy in Physics and generic Science sessions offer you the opportunity to explore a wide range of issues such as 'Practical Aspects of Science', assessment of Science and literacy in Science as well as the more practical considerations whilst teaching this subject.
 We help you to prepare for teaching all the sciences at Key Stage 3.
-We have a fully equipped science laboratory at the University to help develop your practice.

 You’ll learn in small, friendly and supportive groups, designed to give you the confidence to succeed.
-Course tutors are very experienced and you’ll have a personal academic tutor to support you through your studies.
-Teaching is through workshops, tutorials and lectures, some with guest speakers, and through group work.
+Course tutors are experienced teachers and you’ll have a personal academic tutor to support you through your studies.
+Teaching is through workshops, tutorials and lectures, some with guest speakers, and through group work with other trainee teachers.